-While fixed point theory was the driving force behind the above question, the notions we have mentioned in the beginning are fundamental and have a multitude of other applications.
-Therefore, the main purpose of this paper is to present a simple basic approach that enables us to formulate an umbrella notion which is suitable to encode various completeness notions, and to measure and compare the strength of these notions.
-Fixed point theorems will be used to illustrate the consequences of the level of strength and to show how the umbrella notion makes it possible to formulate generic fixed point theorems which then can be specialized to theorems in the various applications.
+A main goal is to show that ball spaces are suitable to encode various completeness notions, and to measure and compare the strength of these notions.
+Fixed point theorems will be used to illustrate the consequences of the level of strength and to show (with more details than in [14]) how the umbrella notion makes it possible to formulate generic fixed point theorems which then can be specialized to theorems in the various applications.

-The inspiration for the minimal structure that allows encoding of notions of completeness is taken from ultrametric spaces and the notions of "ultrametric ball" and "spherically complete".
-A ball space $(X, \mathcal{B})$ consists of a nonempty set X together with a nonempty family $\mathcal{B}$ of distinguished nonempty subsets B of X. Note that $\mathcal{B}$ , a subset of the power set $\mathcal{P}(X)$ , is partially ordered by inclusion; we will write $(\mathcal{B}, \subseteq)$ when we refer to this partially ordered set (in short: poset).
+The inspiration for the minimal structure that allows the encoding of notions of completeness is taken from ultrametric spaces and their notions of "ultrametric ball" and "spherically complete".
+We recall here the basic definitions that were first introduced in [14].

+Definition 1.1.
+A ball space $(X, \mathcal{B})$ consists of a nonempty set X together with a nonempty family $\mathcal{B}$ of distinguished nonempty subsets B of X (called balls).

+Note that $\mathcal{B}$ , a subset of the power set $\mathcal{P}(X)$ , is partially ordered by inclusion; we will write $(\mathcal{B}, \subseteq)$ when we refer to this partially ordered set (in short: poset).

+Definition 1.2.
 A nest of balls in $(X, \mathcal{B})$ is a nonempty totally ordered subset of $(\mathcal{B}, \subseteq)$ .
-The basic completeness notion for ball spaces is inspired by the corresponding notion for ultrametric spaces: a ball space $(X, \mathcal{B})$ is called spherically complete if every nest of balls has a nonempty intersection.
-We note that if this is the case and if $\mathcal{B}' \subseteq \mathcal{B}$ , then also $(X, \mathcal{B}')$ is spherically complete.
+A ball space $(X, \mathcal{B})$ is called spherically complete if every nest of balls has a nonempty intersection.

+We note that if $(X, \mathcal{B})$ is spherically complete and if $\mathcal{B}' \subseteq \mathcal{B}$ , then also $(X, \mathcal{B}')$ is spherically complete.

-The concept of ball spaces enables us to distinguish various levels of spherical completeness, which then provide a tool for measuring the strength of completeness in the spaces and ordered structures under consideration.
+Beyond the basic notion of "spherically complete", we will distinguish various levels of spherical completeness, which then provide a tool for measuring the strength of completeness in the spaces and ordered structures under consideration.
 On the one hand, we can specify what the intersection of a nest really is, apart from being nonempty.
 On the other hand, we can consider intersections of more general collections of balls than just nests.

 A directed system of balls is a nonempty collection of balls such that the intersection of any two balls in the collection contains a ball included in the collection.
 A centered system of balls is a nonempty collection of balls such that the intersection of any finite number of balls in the collection is nonempty.
 Note that every nest is a directed system, and every directed system is a centered system (but in general, the converses are not true).